C-Rodg/Front-end-Engineering/README.md

   - Consistently divide solution down to 1 (logarithm)
   - Examples: Merge sort, quick sort, binary search

+- **Backtracking:**

+  - similar to DFS with an added constraint that we stop exploring the subtree as soon as we know for sure that it won't lead to a valid solution
+  - typical constraints: 1.)
+Return a collection of all answers 2.)
+More concerned with what the actual solutions are rather than say the most optimum value (if that is needed it is likely DP/Greedy)

 - **Dynamic Programming:**

   - used when a naive approach will result in exponential (2^n) runtime